Alino001/Alino001/README.md

  • Sometimes crazy

-## Some Info about me
+## Pictures that say someting about me

- ----Programs that i use